 This visa route is created for residents of Italy who are already in the country and would like to improve their immigration status by obtaining the Italian Startup Visa.

-For this visa route you need just two documents: application form for ISH and cover letter for proof of financial resources and attached files (e.g. Investment letter of intent).
-The sample of cover letter is provided.
+For this visa route, you need just two documents: application form for ISH and cover letter for proof of financial resources and attached files (e.g. Investment letter of intent).
+The sample of a cover letter is provided.

-For both visa routes you can apply either directly or via certified startup hub and there are a couple of basic requirements:
+For both visa routes, you can apply either directly or via a certified startup hub and there are a couple of basic requirements:

 - your business should be established not earlier than 5 years before your visa application;

 - your personal financial contribution into business should not be less than 50K euros;

 - at least 15% of revenue should be invested in the R&D activity;

 - at least 1/3 of your staff has to be Ph.D. or Master’s Degree candidates;

 - your company must have some Intellectual Property.